jerinrubaiya33/Catching_Apples/README.md

 - [License](#license)

 ## About the Game
 The Apple Catching Game is a simple yet addictive game where players control a basket to catch falling apples.
-The goal is to catch as many fresh apples as possible while avoiding rotten ones.
+The goal is to catch as many apples as possible while avoiding bananas peel.
 The game gets progressively harder as the apples fall faster!

 ## How to Play
 1. Use the left and right arrow keys (or touch controls) to move the basket.